-Hearings will be held in the protest room,

-located at, beginning at [the time posted] [].
+Change the posting time if 16.3 different.
+Insert the protest room location and, if applicable, the time for the first hearing. inform competitors of hearings in which they are parties or named as witnesses.
+Hearings will be held in the protest room, located at, beginning at [the time posted] [].
 16.4 Notices of protests by the race committee, technical committee or protest committee will be posted to inform boats under RRS 61.1(b).
 16.5 A list of boats that, under SI 14.3, have been penalized for breaking RRS 42 will be posted.
 16.6 Breaches of SIs 11.3, 18, 21, 23, 25, 26 and 27 will not be grounds for a protest by a boat.
 This changes RRS 60.1(a).
 16.7 On the last scheduled day of racing a request for redress based on a protest committee decision shall be delivered no later than 30 minutes after the decision was posted.
 This changes RRS 62.2.
 Include only if RRS 70.5 applies.
 16.8 Decisions of the [protest committee] [international jury] will be final as provided in RRS 70.5.
-17 SCORING Include only if the Low Point System of Appendix A will not be used.
-Describe the system.
-17.1 The scoring system is as follows: Insert the number.
-17.2 races are required to be completed to constitute a series.
-Insert the numbers throughout.
-17.3 (a) When fewer than races have been completed, a boat's series score will be the total of her race scores. (b) When from to races have been completed, a boat's series score will be the total of her race scores excluding her worst score.